 When you defeat Crucilbe Knight and Mistbegotten Warrior in Caelid (likely faced afterwards), you will snag the Ruins Greatsword and 19,200 runes.

-Here are the most important points in our boss guide of how to beat Crucible Knight, recapped:
+Here are the most important points in our guide of how to beat Elden Ring Crucible Knight boss, recapped:

 - Equip a shield that can parry